millicast/vue-viewer-plugin/README.md

 | `userCount`  | Hides the number of current viewers of the sreaming.                            |
 | `settings`   | Hides *settings* button.                                                        |

+In case you want to disable all buttons at once, you can simply pass the paremeter `controls: false`, instead of using `hideButtons`.

 ### Example of Use

 ```html